 LINKS TO LIGHTING KITS

 When it comes to constant lighting I find myself going to the cheaper ones.
-As I move locations every day, if one were to break or is over worked I am not out thousands of dollars for an every day mishap.
-Click here to snag these lights under $100!
-If you have a Studio that is your every day location where the lights are stationary and you do not pack your lights a lot I would definitely recommend purchasing your higher quality lighting like these by WestScott.
-These lights are great too, and if you’re looking for more of an umbrella shaped light, I love these!
+As I move locations every day, if one were to break or is overworked I am not be out thousands of dollars for an everyday mishap.
+Click here to snag these lights for under $100!
+If you have a Studio that is your everyday location where the lights are stationary and you do not pack your lights a lot I would definitely recommend purchasing your higher quality lighting like these by Westcott.
+These lights are great too, and if you’re looking for more of an umbrella-shaped light, I love these!
 I love this light stand as well.

 Lighting Used to Shoot In Studio With Product:

-The same lighting set up approach for products is as seen in the Indoor Lighting Set up graphic.
-We went into major detail of how I photograph products linked here.
+The same lighting setup approach for products is seen in the Indoor Lighting Set up graphic.
+We went into major detail about how I photograph products linked here.